turingschool/front-end-curriculum/projects/dog-party-js-edition.md

 #### Javascript

 * Once you have the HTML structure built and styled using CSS, experiment with adding in interaction using Javascript: Build functionality to allow a user to type a dog name in the input field and then, when the user clicks the button, have that dog name replace the text `Some Dogs` in the main `A Site About Some Dogs` header and clear out the input field.
 For example: if I typed `Fido` into the input, when I click the button the main header of the page should change to read `A Site About Fido`.
+* Work to craft your Javascript according to the [Turing Javascript Style Guide](https://github.com/turingschool-examples/javascript)

 ## Submission Details